Calcolatori Elettronici (a.y. 2017-2018) - Hands-on Linux

 1.2 Accessing a remote Linux host via SSH

 Prerequisite: SSH client installed on your machine.
-SSH is pre-installed in most Linux distributions or it can easily installed via the apt
+SSH is pre-installed in most Linux distributions or it can easily installed via the apt command.
+SSH client for Windows are available here and here.

 If you have a Linux machine, then you can establish a SSH session by issuing the the following command on a terminal: